iriusrisk/startleft/docs/startleft-processors/diagram/Visio-TrustZones-Mapping.md

 **<u>Irregular zone building</u>**

 In this case we have to calculate the formula of the secant line in order to calculate the point of intersection with the borders of the diagram.
 For that, the first step is getting the line angle.
-Notice that it is different to the Visio shape angle.
+Notice that it is different from the Visio shape angle.
 For example, in the previous arc figure, the shape angle is pi/4 radians and the secant angle is 0 radians.
 To get the real angle, we need to perform the following calculation: